-Technology moves faster than the latest update from Adobe’s Flash.
+Technology moves faster than an overzealous dog who tried to bully a cat.
 Every camera used in any video production company is obsolete.
-New cameras come out on a daily basis; the latest better than the last.
+New cameras come out on a daily basis; the latest better than the last…sometimes.
 So, what does this say about the future of video production?
 We’ll examine that and more in this post.

 View into the Past

 Yesterday, video production companies were nothing more than equipment technicians.
 The camera operators knew how to manipulate the cameras to get the shots and the editors knew how to piece the clips together.